enricguso/guso_interspeech25/README.md

 | noise | validation | 9.2GB |
 | noise | test |9.2GB |

 URLs can be found in the [DNS5](https://github.com/microsoft/DNS-Challenge) repo's `download-dns-challenge-4.sh`script.
 Once downloaded and extracted, list all the individual files and split 70% for training, 15% for validation and 15% for test.
 We have performed a room and speaker-based separation, making sure that there is no contamination between sets.
 This means that if a speaker or a room appears in the training set, it won't appear in the validation or test sets.

-We provide these text files in `rir_generator/textfiles`.
+You'll need to generate `.txt` files with the paths to speech noise and rirs for every training set, downloading all the real RIR datasets from `textfiles/real_rirs.txt`.

-Finally, for each text file, encapsulate all the tracks into big HDF5 files by doing:
+Next, for each text file, encapsulate all the tracks into big HDF5 files by doing:
 ```
 cd DeepFilterNet